RAIL-HU/CardYelp/README.md

 The database structure is more complicated than Colt's version, sometimes it becomes an obstacle to keep up with Colt's course videos.

 ## Future Plans
+1. Better account experience by integrating Auth0
-Make one store host multiple games by changing the MongoDB database structure (adding new collections).
+2. Make one store host multiple games by changing the MongoDB database structure (adding new collections).

 ## How to use this project
 This web app will be deployed soon using Heroku, please check back later for the link.